 Parliament House is located on Capital Hill in Canberra.
-The 226 members of parliament meet here to represent the Australian people and make decisions for the nation.
+Members of parliament meet here to represent the Australian people and make decisions for the nation.
 Parliament House is a unique building which has become an enduring symbol of Australia's democracy.

-Parliament House was designed by Mitchell/Giurgola and Thorp Architects, whose design was selected from 329 entries in international competition.
-Opened by Queen Elizabeth II on 9 May 1988, it replaced the provisional Parliament House.
+Parliament House was designed by Mitchell/Giurgola and Thorp Architects, whose design was selected from 329 entries in an international competition.
+Parliament House replaced the provisional Parliament House.
 Old Parliament House, as it is now called, opened in 1927 and was only intended to be a temporary home for the Parliament.
-By the 1980s the Parliament had outgrown this building, with three thousand people working in a space originally designed to accommodate 300.
-It was decided that the Parliament needed a permanent home.
+By the 1980s the Parliament had outgrown this building, with 3000 people working in a space originally designed to accommodate 300.
+It was decided the Parliament needed a permanent home.

-10 000 people worked on the construction of Parliament House, which is built almost entirely of Australian materials.
-It took seven years to complete at a cost of $1.1 billion.
-Parliament House is one of the largest buildings in the southern hemisphere.
-It is 300 metres long and 300 metres wide, has a floor area of more than 250 000 square metres and 4500 rooms.
+Prime Minister Malcolm Fraser broke the ground to officially start construction on Capital Hill on 18 September 1980.
+Parliament House was opened by Her Majesty Queen Elizabeth II on 9 May 1988.
+Ten thousand people worked on the construction of the building, which is built almost entirely of Australian materials.
+Parliament House is one of the largest buildings in the southern hemisphere and it cost $1.1 billion to build.
+It is 300 metres long and 300 metres wide, has a floor area of more than 250 000 square metres and has more than 4500 rooms.
 When Parliament meets, 4000 to 5000 people work in the building.

-The design is based on two huge curved walls, each 460 metres in length, which separate Parliament House into four main zones:
+The design is based on 2 curved walls, each 460 metres in length, which separate Parliament House into 4 main zones: